Phase 1 Strategic Synthesis · Near & Dear · 2026

 • 4 RF modes vs. Vivace's 1 and Morpheus8's 1

-• Real-time impedance monitoring — comfort engineered in
+• Ultra-fine needles + adjustable depth — comfort engineered in

 • Singular focus — not buried inside a parent portfolio